theodoremoreland/Notes/AWS/Solutions_Architect/Services/EC2.md

 **can encrpyt root ebs volumes during lauch / config** **termination protection is turned off by default, must be manually turned on** **on ebs backed instance, default behavior is to delete the ebs volume upon ec2 termination, but not additional volumes by default**
+**AWS originally used a modified version of the Xen Hypervisor to host EC2.
+In 2017, AWS began rolling out their own Hypervisor called Nitro**

 # Free Tier
 AWS Free Tier includes 750 hours of Linux and Windows t2.micro instances each month for one year.